Feedback, complaints and challenges: Planning and Environment Decisions Wales

 1.2.
 We appreciate that many of our customers will not be experts on the planning system and for some it will be their one and only experience of it.
 We consider that your opinions are important and realise that they may be strongly- held.

 1.3.
-All correspondence we receive after the appeal decision is issued is handled by the Quality Team which ensures that all comments are considered and complaints are investigated thoroughly and impartially.
+All correspondence we receive after the appeal decision is issued is handled by a member of the management team which ensures that all comments are considered and complaints are investigated thoroughly and impartially.
 We will reply as soon as possible in clear, straightforward language, avoiding jargon and complicated legal terms.
 It should be noted that correspondence received without sufficient contact information may not be responded to.
-It is therefore prudent to ensure that you provide the Inspectorate with a name and contact details when providing your feedback.
+It is therefore prudent to ensure that you provide Planning and Environment Decisions Wales (PEDW) with a name and contact details when providing your feedback.

 1.4.
 You can contact us in any of the ways below.